Amjot-Singh-Brar/jarvis/README.md

-# jarvis
-Meet Jarvis your personal assistant
+# Meet Jarvis your personal assistant
 ## Componets used:
 	1. ESP 32
 	2. ESP 32cam